 Complement With A Good Diet

 Vitamins and minerals, proteins, and even energy sources are found in a standard, healthy diet.
-The energy boost, creatine, and BCAAs can come from your pre-workouts, though.
+The energy boost, creatine, and other supplementary ingredients can come from your pre-workouts, though.

 Resting is important for muscle growth.
 Rest days do not require a pre-workout though you should still drink plenty of water.
 Without a rest day, you will experience earlier muscle fatigue, soreness, and slower gains.